Media Technology and Society

 Upon completion of this course, the student will have achieved the following learning outcomes defined in terms of knowledge, skills and general competence:

-- can employ central theoretical perspectives to explain and understand the development of media technologies and their societal role, and present such work in written form
+can employ central theoretical perspectives to explain and understand the development of media. technologies and their cultural and societal role, and present such work in written form.

 Access to the Course